schnef/axolotl/README.md

 pks>
 '''

-Now start juliet and romeo again but don't use `:c' to connect.
+Now start juliet and romeo again but don't use `:c` to connect.
 You will notice that pks finds there are no prekeys available yet for juliet and romeo and instructs both to upload a bunch of fresh prekeys.